 9. Duties with respect to work health and safety

-Consistent with Council's role as the governing body of the University and expanding on the principles for conduct of Council members, set out in paragraph 8, a Council member must:
+Consistent with Council's role as the governing body of the University and expanding on the principles for conduct of Council members, set out in paragraph 8, a Council member must make reasonable efforts to:

 10. Duties with Respect to Conflict of Interest

 Expanding on the general principle that a Council member must not "improperly use his or her position to gain an advantage for himself or herself or another person" (section18B(2)), the University Act contains specific provisions governing the duties of members of Council who have a conflict between their personal or pecuniary interests, and the interests of the University.